SAP/jenkins-library/documentation/docs/scripts/utils.md

 #### Parameters
 * `map` - A map containing configuration parameters.
 * `paramName` - The key of the parameter which should be looked up.
-* `defaultValue` - The value which is returned in case there is no parameter with key `paramName` contained in `map`.
+* optional: `defaultValue` - The value which is returned in case there is no parameter with key `paramName` contained in `map`.
+If it is not provided the default is `null`.

 #### Return value
 The value to the parameter to be retrieved, or the default value if the former is `null`, either since there is no such key or the key is associated with value `null`.
 In case the parameter is not defined or the value for that parameter is `null`and there is no default value an exception is thrown.